DoubleBite/Adaptive-GAN-Customizing-Generators-for-Adversarial-Examples/README.md

 1. Pretrain the model of the attack target  with the notebook "Pretrain Target ...."
 2. Train the generator to produce adversarial examples with the notebook "Adaptive GAN ..."
+3. The result will be in the result/xxxx_datetime directory

 ## Requirements